coursekata/validate-course-config/README.md

 - Book `name` must be present.
 - Book `name` must not be repeated in the same course version.
 - Book `sortOrder` must be present and be a valid integer.

-## Automatically update version and date

-If `auto-update` is specified, the release version and date will be updated in each of the book configs.
-The release version is taken from the branch name, and it will fail to update if the branch name does not follow one of these two
-formats: `release/v<some version>` `release/<some-version>`.
-The release date will be updated to match the current date of the run.

 ## Usage